h5p/h5p-cli/readme.md

 h5p server
 ```
 You can now use your browser to view, edit, delete, import, export and create new content types.
+> [!IMPORTANT]
+> Remember that the folder where you run the h5p server is where the server will look for the libraries.
+If you run the setup commands in another folder then the server will not find those libraries.
 <video src="https://github.com/h5p/h5p-cli/assets/5208532/b33a12e6-3200-488c-81c6-eae41b13f512"></video>

 Other h5p commands can be found [here](assets/docs/commands.md) or by running `h5p help`.